reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 });
 ```

-Later, we will include this file in the test runs, so that it will be executed before any test
+Later, we'll include this file in the test runs, so that it will be executed before any test
-and all tests can rely upon the fact that the mock provider  is configured correctly.
+is run and so that all tests can rely upon the fact that the mock provider is configured correctly.

 The provider instance is made globally available for later access in the tests.